Relaxation time approximation revisited and non-analytical structure in retarded correlators: Summary and outlook

-In this paper, we revisit the widely-used relaxation time approximation within the linearized Boltzmann equation.
+In this paper, we revisit the widely used relaxation time approximation within the linearized Boltzmann equation.
 According to the mathematical analysis on the eigenspectrum of linearized Boltzmann collision operator $\mathcal{L}_0$, the RTA model is justified only for hard interactions, thereby ruling out the energy-dependent parametrization in Eq.\eqref{tauR}.
 The consideration is grounded on mathematical aspects, and Eq.(\ref{tauR}) can effectively serve as a convenient parameterized model.
 Furthermore, Eq.(\ref{tauR}) sheds light on the redefinition of linearized collision operator denoted as $\mathcal{L}_\alpha$.
-We demonstrate that, using only physical arguments, one can related the eigenspectrum properties of the redefined $\mathcal{L}_\alpha$ to the softness of interactions through the available mathematical analysis on $\mathcal{L}_0$.
-This, in our view, is nontrivial, as intuitive physical considerations can yield meaningful mathematical insights without the need for sophisticated analysis.
-Thus far, we have completed the summary of Q1.
-We also provide a derivation of the novel RTA to restores collision invariance by truncating the linearized collision operator, rather than by adding counter terms.
+We also provide a derivation of the novel RTA to restore the collision invariance by truncating the linearized collision operator, instead of by adding counter terms.

-Regarding Q2, we find that focusing on $\mathcal{L}_0$ and its eigenspectrum properties is the simplest approach.
+For discussing the non-analytical structures within the retarded correlators, we find that focusing on $\mathcal{L}_0$ and its eigenspectrum properties is the simplest approach.
 When interactions are hard, the RTA is well-defined, and the analytical properties of retarded correlators, as detailed in \cite{Romatschke:2015gic}, are applicable.
 There is a gap between the branch-cut lines and the real axis $\text{Im}\, \omega=0$.
-Therefore, the gapless hydrodynamic modes are well-defined low energy degrees of freedom when $k$ is small.
+Therefore, the gapless hydrodynamic modes are well-defined low-energy degrees of freedom when $k$ is small.
 However, according to mathematical derivations, relativistic interactions are often soft, leading us to focus on the alternative scenario in most cases.
 In scenarios with soft interactions, the RTA is no longer well-justified, and the dominating long-lived non-analytical structure turns into the branch-cut or the non-hydrodynamic modes.
 Our conclusion is consistent with the previous related studies with the comparison details elaborated in the main text.
-Note that if particles constituting the system are massive or the perturbations are inhomogeneous, the non-analytical structures would be more complicated and richer.
+Note that if the particles constituting the system are massive or the perturbations are inhomogeneous, the non-analytical structures would be more complicated and richer.